polterguy/rosetta/README.md

 ## HTTP Cloaking

 Rosetta supports something called **HTTP cloaking**.
-This simply means that it can *"hide"* an HTTP request, in something that wouldn't normally look like an HTTP request, for an adversary.
-The way it does this, is by being able to accept HTTP envelopes that other server wouldn't normally even recognize as HTTP traffic at all.
+This simply means that it can understand a *"hidden"* an HTTP request, in something that wouldn't normally look like an HTTP request, for a man in the middle.
+The way it does this, is by being able to accept HTTP envelopes that other servers wouldn't normally even recognize as HTTP traffic at all.

+HTTP Cloaking literally translates into; *"Send me garbage data, that nobody else will be able to understand, and I will be able to make sense of it, somehow."*

+The advantages is that it eliminates a man in the middle to even understand what type of traffic you're sending and receiving, if your client supports Cloaking.
+It therefor helps you to anonymize your type of traffic.

+### Technicalities

-For instance, the HTTP envelope parser accepts any characters between [0-11> as a LF, any character between [11-21> as CR and any character between [21-33> as SP.
-In addition it ignores any characters between 190 and 255, and bit shifts down one position any character above 127, before it interprets what characters it is being sent in the HTTP envelope.
+The HTTP envelope parser accepts any characters between [0-11> as a LF, any character between [11-21> as CR, and any character between [21-33> as SP.
+In addition it ignores any characters between [191-256>, and bit shifts down one position any character between [128-191>, before it interprets what characters it is being sent in the HTTP request envelope.

 In addition, a GET request can be identified as either "GET", "get", "gEt", "xqwG" or "-.,g".
 It simply looks for the first occurrence of "g", "h", "p",